 salt to taste.

-Step 1- Marinate chicken pieces in red chilli powder, turmeric powder, cumin powder and coriander powder, lime juice and yoghurt.
+Step 1- Marinate chicken pieces in red chilli powder, turmeric powder, cumin powder and coriander powder, lime juice and yoghurt and 1 tablespoon oil of your choice, but not extra virgin olive oil or grapeseed oil.
+They will burn and taste bitter.
 The longer you marinate, the more flavour will intensify.
 Let’s say overnight.
 If you do not have time, then marinate just before you start the other steps.

 Step 2- In a food processor or blender, add chopped onion, green chilli, garlic cloves and ginger.
 Blend until smooth.

-Garnish with chopped tomato and coriander leaves.
-Serve!!
+Once cooked thoroughly, garnish with chopped tomato and coriander leaves.
+Serve!

-Also, if you like quick and easy recipes, then do leave me the suggestions in the comment box.
+Thank you so much for reading.
+Also, if you like quick and easy recipes, do let me know your suggestions.